Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: RLT for Bilinear Terms

 In the presence of linear constraints~\eqref{eq:linear}, this relaxation can be strengthened by adding RLT cuts.
+RLT is based on multiplying constraints by nonnegative factors in order to obtain valid nonlinear inequalities, and then linearizing the result by substituting the nonlinear terms, where possible, with equivalent linear terms, and outer approximating the remaining nonlinear terms.

-Consider a linear constraint: $\sum_{k=1}^n a_{1k}x_k \leq b_1.$ Multiplying this constraint by nonnegative bound factors $(x_j-\underline{x}_j)$ and $(\overline{x}_j-x_j)$, where $\underline{x}_j$ and $\overline{x}_j$ are finite, yields valid nonlinear inequalities.
-We will derive the RLT cut using the lower bound factor.
+Consider a linear constraint: $\sum_{k=1}^n a_{1k}x_k \leq b_1.$ Multiplying this constraint by nonnegative bound factors $(x_j-\underline{x}_j)$ and $(\overline{x}_j-x_j)$, where $\underline{x}_j$ and $\overline{x}_j$ are finite, yields valid nonlinear inequalities. \firstrevision{In the RLT version which we consider in this paper, a constraint is multiplied by one bound factor at a time.} We will derive the RLT cut using the lower bound factor.
 The derivation is analogous for the upper bound factor.
 The multiplication, referred to as the reformulation step, yields: